vivekgautham/vivekgautham.github.io/_posts/2020-10-28-matching-algorithm.md

 tags: [Matching]
 ---

-Every now and then, I encounter algorithms that is both intuitive as well as far-reaching.
-The algorithm to be discussed in this post is called Cartesian Matching Algorithm.
-Bear with me here, as this is not the official matching algorithm.
+Every now and then I encounter algorithms that is both intuitive as well as far-reaching.
+The algorithm to be described in this post is called Cartesian Matching Algorithm.
+Bear with me here, as this is not the official name of the matching algorithm.
 I encountered this as a daily challenge in CodeSignal.
-The way it works is you simply map the given input data of numeric values on to a catesian x axis, assuming its an array of numbers.
-After this step, grow a circle of unit radius in every step/iteration.
-If there are intersections between two circles, you take those out and match them together.
+As Cartesian axis is pivotal to intuitiveness of this algorithm, I named it that way.
+How it works is you simply map the given input data of numeric values on to a catesian x-axis, assuming its an array of numbers.
+After this step, grow a circle starting at unit radius.
+In every step/iteration, if there are intersections between two circles, you take those out and match them together.

 The above discussed logic can be picturized like this.